Joel Smallbone: Career

-Smallbone did background vocals for his sister Rebecca as well as operating lights and managing the stage.
-He collaborated with his brother Luke and in 2008 they released their first EP, A Tale of Two Towns, performing under the name Austoville.
+Smallbone provided backing vocals for his sister Rebecca in addition to light operation and stage management.
+He collaborated with his brother Luke and in 2008 they released their first EP, A Tale of Two Towns, initially performing under the name Austoville.
 The group was signed to Warner Bros.
-Records and later changed its name to For King & Country.
+Records and later changed their name to For King & Country.

 Smallbone began his acting career in 2013 by playing King Xerxes in The Book of Esther and as Jake Reeson in Like a Country Song.
 In 2016, Smallbone was cast in the leading role of James Stevens in the film Priceless.
+In December 2025, he was a guest narrator at Disney's Candlelight Processional at Walt Disney World.